April 14, 2024:

-I'll begin with a project I have been involved in for the past year:
+I'll begin with a project I have was involved in during 2023:

 "The Siddur as an Instrument of Resilience."

 During the spring of 2022 my spouse was hospitalized for 17 days.
 During that particularly lonely period of the already isolating Covid-19 experience I had previously signed up to hear a lecture series offered by the Rabbinic Assembly.
 The particular event offered by Rabbi Jan Uhrbach on prayer was very helpful to me during those difficult days.

 In fact, I found Rabbi Jan's words so inspiring I began thinking about how I could put her ideas into action.
 I came up with a brief proposal that I offered to the Programming Committee of Temple Adath Yeshurun in Syracuse, NY which I called "Words from the Siddur."
 Now, mind you, the extent of my Hebrew language facility left (and still leaves) quite a bit to be learned.
 Nevertheless, as a retired librarian I felt I could search for sufficient resources to support a series of peer-to-peer dialogs about a small group of important words from a number of frequently said prayers from the the Jewish daily prayer book, called in Hebrew, "Siddur."

 The outcome of this year of self-study which I then have been privileged to share with a small number of fellow students were 4 small booklets that I created in PDF format and offer here fort anyone who might find them of use or interest.
 Blessed be, and shalom!

 This research is freely offered in my Mother's memory.